-Furthermore, today's technologies present increased capabilities to manipulate information, cloak activities, and cloud understanding of situations.
+Today's technologies present increased capabilities to manipulate information, cloak activities, and cloud understanding of situations.
 This makes it even more difficult to understand what is going on, anticipate what will happen, and decide on the optimal courses of action.
-These things can severely impact the well-being of a population, or the success of a mission.
+These things can severely impact the well-being of a population, the prosperity of a company, or the success of a mission.